istio/istio.io/content/en/docs/tasks/security/vault-ca/index.md

 ---

 This task shows you how to integrate a [Vault Certificate Authority (CA)](https://www.vaultproject.io/) with Istio to issue certificates for workloads in the mesh.
+Istio Vault integration is an experimental feature.
 This task includes a demo of Istio mutual TLS using certificates issued by a Vault CA.

 ## Before you begin